cmendible/NetCoreConf/slides/PITCHME.md

   - Azure Event Hubs
   - Kafka
   - RabbitMQ
-  - ...
+  - Other

 ---?image=slides/img/slide.PNG

 ### @color[rgb(104, 32, 121)](Events & Messages)

-- Event: lightweight notification of a condition or a state change
+- **Event**: lightweight notification of a condition or a state change
-- Message: A message is raw data produced by a service to be consumed or stored elsewhere.
+- **Message**: A message is raw data produced by a service to be consumed or stored elsewhere.

 Note: